Australian Defence College

+The last known commander was Major General Mick Ryan, from January 2018 to February 2022.

-The first two organisations are sited at a campus at Weston, ACT.
+The Australian Defence Force Warfare Training Centre and Peace Operations Training Centre are sited at a campus at Weston, ACT.

 History of Australian Defence College

 The current Australian Defence College has its origins in the report of the Defence Efficiency Review from May 1997.
 The report recommended sweeping changes to officer education in the Australian Defence Force.

 The Australian Defence College (ADC) was officially opened on 18 January 1999 by the Hon Bruce Scott MP, Minister Assisting the Minister of Defence.
 The founding Commander of the ADC was Rear Admiral Raydon Gates CSM, RAN.

 The first two courses that were run at the new ADC in 1999 were the Defence Staff Course (DSC) and the Defence and Strategic Studies Course (DSSC).
 In 2000 these two courses were merged to form one course, the Defence and Strategic Studies Course.

 On 14 March 2001 the then Governor–General, Sir William Deane, officially opened the Australian Command and Staff College (ACSC).
 Prior to this date, middle management officer Command and Staff training was conducted at separate single Service staff colleges: